TipCodez/VoiceOverAI/README.md

-# AI TipKode - Offline Text-to-Speech App (pyttsx3)
+# Audiora - Offline Text-to-Speech App (pyttsx3)

-This is the offline version of AI TipKode, a beautiful, modern text-to-speech (TTS) application built with Python and Flet.
+This is the offline version of **Audiora**, a beautiful, modern text-to-speech (TTS) application built with Python and Flet.
 It uses the local pyttsx3 engine, so you can generate speech without an internet connection.

 ## Features
 - Convert text to speech using your system's voices (offline)